 Telehealth technologies have also marked a new era for patients residing in remote or rural areas.

 Small rural hospitals have long suffered from the shortage of healthcare professionals.
-In this dire situation, telemedicine may make a viable care assistant both for patients and clinicians.
+In this dire situation, telemedicine may make a viable care assistant both for patients and clinicians via enabling a virtual hospital.
 Patients can schedule a virtual consultation with reputable experts from across the country.
 For clinicians, virtual meetings with fellow doctors may serve as a powerful means of improving professional skills and bringing their approaches up to speed with the modern trends in their care specialty.

 Fortunately, patients coming from remote areas like telemedicine just as much as urban patients.
 A 2019 survey on life in rural America found out that about 90% of rural patients were satisfied with their telemedicine experience.